 The other day, I was enjoying my morning in a 4-star (Yelp) café and overheard a conversation between two young men at the adjoining table.
 They appeared to be just out of business school – judging by their wearing of obviously freshly-purchased shirts sporting known MBA programs .
 They discussed a range of topics, mostly about being new in DC.
-Towards the end of the exchange (at least, the part I heard) they had moved on to how to start their own nonprofit.
+Towards the end of the exchange (at least, the part I heard) they had moved on to how to start a non-profit.
 One thing, however, was clear: their MBA did not prepare them to start a formal tax-exempt organization – at all.

 One of these promising individuals maintained that it was important to retain the services of a lawyer to in order to start a nonprofit, ideally one who is willing to perform the work pro bono.

 “Step one is we gotta find a lawyer.
 Gotta be pro-bono,” the more confident of the two proclaimed.

 This man had a rather broad definition of what ‘pro-bono’ services were, up to and including casual conversations over coffee.
 Any informational interview he had, including a couple that I’m pretty sure took place on the phone, counted as pro-bono support in his eyes.
 But he needed more pro-bono.
 I guess he was hooked.
 The first one is always free.